 - Organic Nipple Butter Breastfeeding Cream by Earth Mama

 Being a mom doesn’t mean you throw your sense of fashion out of the window.
 There are lots of fashionable clothes that allow easy access to the breast when your baby needs to feed.
 Breastfeeding clothes are available both in casual and professional wear.
-So, don’t worry, you won’t be stuck with a hideous piece of cloth.
+So don’t worry, you won’t be stuck in hideous “mom” clothes.